 The children each had their own idea of how to add the stem and leaves.
 I might have demonstrated the idea of how to add leaves and stems first but the teacher clearly knew her kids better because in the end, their ideas were far more interesting and creative!

 One of our finished pieces of art!
 Awesome!!

 It was an easy clean-up.
 I got the job of washing off the water bottles.

-The kids washed the paint brushes!This article is being shared with you by Deborah Stewart of Teach Preschool - Promoting excellence in early childhood education at home and in the preschool classroom!
+The kids washed the paint brushes!This article is being shared with you by Deborah Stewart of Teach Preschool - Sharing the wonders of early learning in action!

 Check out Deborah's new book and order your copy today!

 Subscribe to receive the latest Teach Preschool blog posts by email...

 Disclosure: Teach Preschool is a participating member in the Amazon Services LLC Associates Program